oracle/node-oracledb/doc/api.md

 semi-colon, for example `"loc=uk;lang=cy"`.
 Oracle's underlying 'session pool' uses various heuristics to determine which connection is returned to the application.
 Refer to the [multi-property tags documentation][125].
 The callback function can parse the requested multi-property tag and compare it with the connection's actual properties in [`connection.tag`](#propconntag) to determine what exact state to set.
 The callback can set this state and update `connection.tag` as required.

-To clear a connection's tag set `connection.tag` to an empty string.
+###### <a name="sessionfixupnode"></a> Node.js Callback

-This example ensures the connection contains valid settings for an application-specific "location=USA" property and ignores any other properties that may be set:
+This example Node.js callback function ensures the connection contains valid settings for an application-specific "location=USA" property and ignores any other properties that may be set:

 ```javascript
 const sessionTag = "location=USA";